AarKaiser/assignment04/README.md

 4) These files are all hosted on a repository and the finished assignment can be accessed directly at "https://aarkaiser.github.io/code_quiz/Develop/" on  a browswer.
 5) The Github repo for the assignment is available at "https://github.com/AarKaiser/code_quiz"

+Technologies Used:

+1. HTML
+2. CSS
+3. JavaScript

 Website Mockup:

 <img width="1434" alt="Deployed Project Screenshot Screen Shot" src="https://user-images.githubusercontent.com/87316518/134448673-f6ed1526-4e46-4799-a123-d0cf89596cfa.png">